PierreSymonPeralta/cv/src/index.md

 #### As a consultant under STEENBOK PTE LTD from *( Jan 2022 - Sept 2022 )*

-- Develop and maintain multiple web application for different business unit (sgx.com, sgxgroup.com, regco.sgx.com etc)
+- Develop and maintain multiple web application for different business unit (sgx.com, sgxgroup.com, regco. sgx.com and internal web applications)
+-   Interact with different business units for requirements gathering and solutioning
-- Build reusable components, tools and libraries (with matching documentation) to a standard which makes it quick and easy to be used by different application
+-   Build reusable components, tools and libraries with matching documentation to a standard which makes it quick and easy to adopt by different application
+    - Core components, built on top of Web Components that is framework agnostic, used by different apps regardless of the framework that their using
+    -   An automation test framework, a cli tool which is a wrapper for WebdriverIO with built in Page Object models that is inline with our Core components
+    -   A custom build tool, inspired by create-react-app built on top webpack 5 that handles all complex configuration with custom loaders and plugins to cater specific application needs
 -   Enforce coding standards and validates architecture design for new and existing application
+-   Make sure that all tools and libraries are on latest or CVE free version
-- Implement partial server side rendering for SEO with the use of Lambda@Edge functions for SPA applications
+-   Implement partial server side rendering for SEO with the use of Cloudfront Lambda@Edge functions for SPA applications
+-   Collaborate with UX, Backend and DevOps engineers
 -   Develop API using serverless technologies such as AWS lambda and Azure Functions
-- Collaborate with UX, Backend and DevOps engineers
-- Interact with different business units for requirements gathering and solutioning

 **Tech used:**
 *HTML5, CSS3, JavaScript, Web Components, SASS, Webpack, High Charts, WebdriverIO, Cucumber, Mocha, Chai, Sinon, NodeJS, Bash, AWS Services (CloudFront, S3, Lambda), Azure (Azure Functions, API Management)*